naivomah3/lab-cv/README.md

     ├── images
     └── mask
 ```
-* `/output` contains predicted masks referred from input/prediction along with their respective frames within each respective subfolders and named the same way to avoid confusion. `masks` and `prediction` sets would be a 2D matrix of dimension `(height x width x 3)` colored with respect to the spatial distribution of each class/label.
+* `/output` contains predicted masks referred from input/prediction along with their respective frames within each respective subfolders and named the same way to avoid confusion. `masks` and `prediction` sets would be a (3D) tensor of dimension `(height x width x 3)` colored with respect to the spatial distribution of each class/label.
 As an example, please find here
 ```bash
 /output
 └── prediction # Prediction data